(REVIEW) Dressings by Tom Betteridge

-> In The Birth of the Clinic (Naissance de la Clinique), Michael Foucault writes:
+> In The Birth of the Clinic (Naissance de la Clinique), Michel Foucault writes:

 From the point of view of death, disease has a land, a mappable territory, a subterranean, but secure place where its kinships and its consequences are formed; local values define its forms.
 Paradoxically, the presence of the corpse enables us to perceive it living – living with a life that is no longer that of either old sympathies or the combinative laws of complications, but one that has its own roles and its own laws.
 (Foucault 2003: 183)